bookofproofs/bookofproofs.github.io/_sources/history/20th-century/robinson-raphael.md

 * In 1939 Robinson taught a course in number theory and one of his students was Julia Bowman.
 * Raphael and Julia began going for walks together; on these he would teach her more mathematics which she found very exciting.
 * When Bowman's job applications failed, Neyman found a small amount of money to allow her to stay on at Berkeley as his assistant and in 1941 she was awarded her M.A.
 By this time Raphael and Julia planned to marry so Julia turned down a civil service job to remain at Berkeley as a teaching assistant.
-* Raphael married Julia on 22 December 1941 but after this she was no longer allowed to teach in the mathematics department since Raphael was on the mathematics staff.
 * Robinson was steadily promoted, becoming a full professor in 1949.
 * Even in retirement Robinson owned no casual clothes.
 * Julia Robinson died in July 1985 and, in the following year, Raphael established the Julia Bowman Robinson Fund for fellowships for graduate students in mathematics at Berkeley.